ilianbronchart/l4ds-course/data-workflow/README.md

 Run `source .env/bin/activate` to activate the Virtual Environment.

 ## Create Crontab
-A crontab file is provided that will run `make run-pipeline` at midnight every day.
+The following crontab will execute `make run-pipeline` every day at midnight.
-- Activate it using `crontab cron`.
+Use `crontab -e` and add `0 12 * * * /path/to/l4ds-course/data-workflow/ make run-pipeline`